Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```

 ## StatementHolder
 StatementHolder is an interface for any node that is not a function and contains code that should be connected with an EOG.
 The following classes implement this interface: `NamespaceDeclaration`, `TranslationUnitDeclaration`, `RecordDeclaration` and `CompoundStatement`.
 The Node implementing the interface is the start of one or multiple EOGs.
-Note that code inside such a holder can be static or non-static (bound to an instance of a record).
+Note that code inside such a holder can be static or non static (bound to an instance of a record).
 Therefore, two separate EOGs may be built.

 Interesting fields: